Harshitha8117/wikipedia/README.md

 - Uses Wikipedia API to fetch search results
 - Loading spinner to indicate search results are being fetched

-Technologies Used
+⭐Technologies Used

 - HTML
 - CSS (Bootstrap)
 - JavaScript (Fetch API)

-How it Works
+⭐How it Works

 1. User inputs a search query in the search bar and presses Enter.
 2. The application sends a GET request to the Wikipedia API with the search query.
 3. The API returns the search results in JSON format.
 4. The application parses the JSON data and displays the search results on the page.

-Code Structure
+⭐Code Structure

 The code is structured into several files: